puttym/puttym.github.io/_posts/2021-01-01-vscode-setup.md

 Press `Ctrl + Shift + P`.
 Type *Theme* in the Command Palette Window that pops up.

 * **Select theme:**
-Select *Preferences: Color Theme* from the list and use upgdown arrow keys to test different themes.
+Select *Preferences: Color Theme* from the list and use up and down arrow keys to test different themes.
 Choose your favourite by hitting Enter.

 ## Change User and Workspace Settings